Benjamin-Dobell/Heimdall/Win32/README.txt

     compressed with gzip.
-The only two real requirements are that a valid firmware.xml must be included (refer to Appendix A) and you can only include files (no directories, links etc.) As such if you'd like there is nothing preventing you creating Heimdall packages manually.
+The only two real requirements are that a valid firmware.xml must be included (refer to Appendix A) and you can only include files (no directories, links etc.) As such if you'd like there is nothing preventing you from creating Heimdall packages manually.
 Of course Heimdall Frontend provides a simple user interface that takes care of all the hard work for you.